Official State of Rhode Island website

 Applications are due by noon on August 4, 2025

-BHDDH is Rhode Island’s second largest state department, with over 1,200 employees, touching the lives of more than 50,000 Rhode Islanders.
+BHDDH is Rhode Island’s second largest state department, with more than 1,200 employees, touching the lives of more than 50,000 Rhode Islanders.

 Get Help